cdanek/KaimiraWeightedList/README.md

 2) "CRUD" operations (`private Recalculate()`, called on any operations that change any weight) - O(n)
 3) Memory usage / Space complexity (in the resting state, elements are limited to one `List<T>`, one `enum`, three `int`s, one `Random`, one `bool`, and three `List<int>`s; in the calculating states we add a few working variables) - O(n)

 I have made one small improvement based on the idea from [joseftw](https://github.com/joseftw/), which eliminates all of the instability of floating point numbers by enforcing integer weight.
-This leads to "perfect" filling of the alias/probability matrix (described by Keith Schwarz) with the downside of limiting small probability to `1 / Int32.IntMax` in C#: approximately 1 in 2.1 million.
-If you need accurate probabilities with greater precision for very small chances, you could simply change all instances of `int` to `long`, giving you small probabilities down to 1 in 9.2 quintillion (9.2e18) at the cost of increased memory use.
+This leads to "perfect" filling of the alias/probability matrix (described by Keith Schwarz) with the downside of limiting total weight to `1 / Int32.IntMax` in C#: approximately 2.1 million.
+If you need accurate probabilities with greater precision for very small chances, you can change all instances of `int` to `long`, giving you total weight of up to 1 in 9.2 quintillion (9.2e18) at the cost of increased memory use.
 You'd also need to upgrade the Random number generator, as `Random.NextInt64()` doesn't appear in .NET until .NET6 (and I didn't want to place that requirement here).

+This should be large enough for most conventional use of the structure - it will be accurate for around up to 1000 items with average weights of 2000.

-Additionally, you will get an overflow exception if the sum of your weights exceeds 2.1 million.
-Again, if you need accurate probabilities with enough items such that the total weight exceeds this, I'd suggest either evaluating your weights and "reducing" them by an acceptable amount periodicially.
+If you need accurate probabilities with enough items such that the total weight exceeds this, I'd suggest either evaluating your weights and "reducing" them by an acceptable amount periodicially OR upgrading the code to use `long` and `Rand.NextInt64()`.

 ## License